kshitijrajsharma/geodjangotemplate/README.md

     chmod +x library.sh
     ./library.sh
     ogrinfo --version
-##### Change the GDAL verision in requirements.txt if your installed version is different from default one
+##### Change the GDAL verision in requirements.txt if your installed version is different from default one (gdal version can be checked from previous command ogrinfo--version
     pip install -r requirements.txt

 ### Download Postgres interactive installer